devbrotherhood/cmc/README.md

 Commit Messages Convention (CMC) is designed to help **GIT** or **SVN** projects to a better organization of commits in the repository.
 It defines that commenting must be preceded by the types of actions that were performed on versioned files.
 This makes source code versioning more flexible and cohesive, making it easier to identify what has been done.
-This convention follows [SemVer] (http://semver.org/), describing features, fixes, and modifications that break compatibility in commit messages.
+This convention follows [SemVer](http://semver.org/), describing features, fixes, and modifications that break compatibility in commit messages.

 ## Specification
-The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY" and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119] (http://tools.ietf.org/html/rfc2119).
+The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY" and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).

 ## How to use
 By default, each type MUST be capitalized, in brackets, preceding what was done clearly and objectively during code versioning.